VA3HDL/hamdashboard/README.md

         rpi-rw

+2. Edit the file nginx security.conf file:

+        sudo nano /etc/nginx/default.d/security.conf

-2. In the file /etc/nginx/default.d/security.conf comment the line below with a "#" in front, like this:
+3. comment the line below with a "#" in front, like this:

         # add_header X-Frame-Options  "SAMEORIGIN";

-3. Run this command to switch back to Read Only mode:
+4. Run this command to switch back to Read Only mode:

         rpi-ro

+5. Then restart the nginx service:

+        sudo systemctl restart nginx.service

-4. Then reboot the pi-star and should look like this:
+or reboot the pi-star and should look like this:

 <img src="https://github.com/VA3HDL/hamdashboard/blob/main/examples/pistar.png?raw=true" width="400">